vivienhenz24/fuzzy-canary/packages/core/README.md

 ### How It Works

-Fuzzy Canary injects hidden honeypot links at the beginning of your `<body>` tag.
-These links are invisible to users but present in the DOM for scrapers to discover and follow.
-When a scraper visits these URLs, you can detect unauthorized scraping.
+Fuzzy Canary injects hidden honeypot links (porn links) at the beginning of your `<body>` tag.
+These links are invisible to users but present in the DOM for scrapers to discover.
+When AI scrapers ingest these links, their content safety filters detect the adult content and flag or refuse to process the scraped data - breaking the scraping pipeline.

+This approach is particularly effective against:

+- AI training data collection bots
+- LLM scraping tools
+- Automated content aggregators with safety filters

 The SDK runs in the browser and automatically detects if canary links were already injected during server-side rendering (SSR), avoiding duplication.

 ### Canary URLs Security

-The canary URLs are injected at **build time** from the `CANARY_TEXT` environment variable.
-This keeps your honeypot URLs out of the source code repository.
+The canary URLs are **porn links** designed to trigger AI scrapers' content safeguards.
+These URLs are injected at **build time** from the `CANARY_TEXT` environment variable, keeping them out of the source code repository.

 **For Package Maintainers (Publishing to npm):**

 This package maintainer sets `CANARY_TEXT` as a repository secret in GitHub Actions.
-During the release build, the secret honeypot URLs are injected into the compiled code.
+During the release build, the secret honeypot URLs (adult content links) are injected into the compiled code.
 Users who install the package receive the pre-built version with the canary URLs already baked in - no configuration required on their end.

+**Why porn links?** AI scrapers and LLM training bots have strict content safety filters.
+When they ingest adult content URLs, their safety mechanisms flag or reject the scraped data, effectively breaking the scraping pipeline.

 **URL Format:**
 The maintainer provides honeypot links as a JSON array: